Launching a Low-Code Practice: What you Need to Know, Pt. 2

-In this article, we explain RAD in the context of low code and explain how 8base, as a low-code platform, supports RAD at all tiers of software development–UI, logic, and data.
+In this article, we'll break down the nuts and bolts of rapid application development, how low code enables RAD and explain how 8base, as a low-code platform, supports RAD at all tiers of software development – UI, logic, and data.

 Rapid Application Development is a methodology for building software quickly by focusing less on planning and more on adapting.
 The building process of the RAD methodology starts by loosely defining the requirements and building the first working version as fast as possible.
-After that, the focus is on making changes based on user feedback.
+After that, Rapid Application Development focuses on making changes based on user feedback.

 The well-known advantages of RAD include better user feedback, greater process effectiveness, improved quality, reduced risk, better on-time/on-budget completion, and faster (more effective) development.
-Much like Agile, the goal is to get strong user feedback as quickly as possible and incorporate the feedback, ultimately building a better product.
+Much like Agile, the goal is to get the user involved early and often to use their feedback to build a better product.
 This process continues until the finished version of the product is reached.

 To say it another way, the risk of reaching the end of development (i.e., the finished product) and users “not liking the results” is much lower with RAD.
 Remember, the users and their feedback were baked in the process all the time.
 And it's unlikely they will completely change their mind at the last step.